- Bridging the Gap: Your role in transporting children with disabilities to school in developing countries

 Americans with Disabilities Act

-Go to the guidelines for Public Rights-of-Way, and other aspects of the built environment.* These are the official USA standards.
+Go to the guidelines for streets and sidewalks and other aspects of the built environment.
+These are the official USA standards.

 Consulting services regarding access and universal design of architecture and transport.

 Center for Inclusive Design and Environmental Access (USA)